-New Orleans DWI Lawyer
+New Orleans DWI / DUI Lawyer

 Looking for a diligent DUI attorney?
 New Orleans DWI attorney, Harold E. Weiser III, knows DWI laws.
 Louisiana has found an aggressive attorney who will fight for the best possible results.
-Call now to discuss your DUI.
+So, Call now to discuss your DUI.
 Louisiana attorneys available for free consultation.
 Just call (504) 358-CARE or 504-358-2273.

 BUSTED FOR A DUI/DWI?

 You’ve been stopped, tested, arrested and cited for suspicion of driving under the influence of alcohol and/or drugs.
 You may have had your license confiscated, car impounded, and spent the night in lock-up.
-You may face more jail time, the loss of your driver’s license, fines, mandatory DUI/DWI school, the tribulations of a trial, more problems and humiliations.
+Additionally, you may face more jail time, the loss of your driver’s license, fines, mandatory DUI/DWI school, the tribulations of a trial, more problems and humiliations.
 You’re dispirited, depressed, anxious and overwhelmed looking for answers to solve the many questions and myth-information you may have received from friends and family.

 WHAT IS A DUI/DWI?